Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 #
 ### Configuration File Info

 FileSync uses a simple text based configuration file to control its behavior.
-The config file supports defining:

-- Source directories (absolute paths only) (can be files and/or directories, both supported)
-- Destination directory (absolute path)
-- File and folder exclusions by name (absolute path only)
-- Sync mode for defining threadcount and resource utilization
-- Maximum number of log files to retain
-- Disk type for copy thrashing prevention
-- Stale file removal of files no longer present in the source from the destination
-- Number of runs before stale files are removed from stored cache and destination(if enabled)

-**Note:**
 - The order of entries in the config file does not matter.
-Sources, excludes, and flags can appear in any sequence.
-Refer to Customization below for more info.
+Sources, destination, excludes and flags can appear in any sequence.
 - Flags and their Values are Case Sensitive.
+- Comments are not Supported.
+- Spaces and Empty Lines are ignored.

+###  Configuration Flags - Definition and Usage

+- **Mode**
+  - Controls how aggressively system resources are used
+    - BG
+    - Inter
+    - GodSpeed

-### Acceptable Values for Configuration Flags
+###  Configuration Flags - Acceptable Values

 ```
-Source = (Absolute Source Path of file or directory) [Local, UNC, POSIX and Mapped Paths]
+Source = (Absolute Source Path of file or directory) [Local, UNC, POSIX and Mapped Paths] (Spaces are supported, no need for any quotes or escape characters)
 Destination = (Absolute Destination Path)
 Exclude = (Absolute Path of file or directory to be excluded)
 Mode = (BG/Inter/GodSpeed)
 DiskType = (SSD/HDD) (HDD for no copy thrashing [sequential writes per source], SSD for copy thrashing [parallel writes multiple sources])
+SSDMode = (GodSpeed/Parallel/Sequential/Balanced)
+GodSpeedParallelSourcesCount = (integer value)
+GodSpeedParallelFilesPerSourcesCount = (integer value)
+ParallelFilesPerSourceCount = (integer value)
 StaleEntries = (integer value)
 DeleteStaleFromDest = (YES/NO)
+EnableCacheRestoreFromBackup = (YES/NO)
+EnableBackupCopyAfterRun = (YES/NO)
 MaxLogFiles = (integer value)
 ```